Gee-H (navigation): Distance measuring navigation

 Determining your location in 2D space requires two measurements of angle or range - two angle measurements, two distance measurements, or one angle and one distance.
-Early radio navigation was typically based on taking two angle measurements using radio direction finders, but these were accurate only to a few degrees and provided limited accuracy on the order of tens of miles.
+Early radio navigation was typically based on taking two angle measurements using radio direction finders, but these were accurate only to a few degrees and only provided accuracy on the order of tens of miles.
 The development of range-based systems had to wait until the invention of accurate time measurement of radio signals were possible, which came about as a result of the development of radar.

 The Luftwaffe pioneered the use of distance-measuring radio navigation systems with their Y-Gerät system in 1941.
-Y-Gerät used a single Knickebein-like beam for steering the bomber in the proper direction, and an onboard transponder for distance measurements.
+Y-Gerät used a Knickebein-like beam for steering the bomber in the proper direction and an onboard transponder for distance measurements.
 A special signal was periodically sent from a ground station, and on reception, the transponder would send out an answering pulse after a known delay.
 A ground operator used an oscilloscope to measure the time between broadcast and reception and deduced the range in a fashion similar to conventional radar systems.
 He then radioed this information to the bomber by voice, telling them when to release their bombs.

-The downside to the beam-type system of navigation is that the beams cannot be focused perfectly and in practice are fan-shaped, growing wider with increasing distance from the broadcaster.
-This means they have decreasing accuracy with increasing range.
+A failing of the beam-type system of navigation is that the beams cannot be focused perfectly and in practice are fan-shaped, growing wider with distance from the broadcaster, accuracy falling with range.
 Measurements of distance are dependent only on the accuracy of the equipment, and are independent of range.
 This means their accuracy is a fixed percentage of the measurement, and so is linear with range.
-It is possible to use two such measurements to provide a location fix, but such systems are generally difficult to use, as they require two range measurements to be made in quick succession, while the aircraft is moving.
+It is possible to use two measurements to provide a location fix, but such systems are generally difficult to use, as they require two range measurements to be made in quick succession, while the aircraft is moving.